 Just south of Ilulissat, which means “iceberg” in Greenlandic, is the impressive Ilulissat Icefjord.
 The UNESCO World Heritage Site is home to Sermeq Kujalleq, the most productive glacier in the northern hemisphere.
 As we Zodiac cruise at the mouth of the fjord, you may be lucky to witness the wonders of calving ice (listen to the loud roars as the ice breaks off).
 Founded in 1741, the traditional town, which boasts more sled dogs than people, is famous in its own right: it was the birthplace of explorer Knud Rasmussen, the first to traverse the Northwest Passage by dogsled, in the early 1920s .
-Hikes here lead out to stunning views of the young icebergs as float out the fjord to Disko Bay.
+Hikes here lead out to stunning views of the young icebergs as as they float out the fjord to Disko Bay.

-Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Ottawa, Canada.
-Upon arrival in Ottawa, we will transfer you to your included hotel.
+Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Toronto, Canada.
+Upon arrival in Toronto, we will transfer you to your included hotel.

-Today, you can make your way home at your leisure or spend some time exploring this historic city.
+Today, you can make your way home at your leisure or spend some time exploring this fascinating city.

 Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.